PeteHaitch/phd_thesis/markdown/introduction.md

 * Define eukaryotes, prokaryotes and viruses
 * Hyphenation or not of "bisulfite-sequencing"?
 * General term for methylC-seq, BS-seq, etc. "whole-genome bisulfite sequencing (WGBS)?"
+* Is it most accurate to say that restriction enzymes "cleave", "cut" or "digest" DNA?
+* When to define/describe DNA sequencing?